-A method that can avoid the need for biasing altogether was introduced by Hourcade and Nicolas [HN85]: an unique polygon id is stored instead of the depth in the shadow map.
-On comparison either the same id is found (lit) or different ids are present (in shadow).
-This mechanism breaks down if more than one triangle is present per texel.
+A method that can avoid the need for biasing altogether was introduced by Hourcade and Nicolas [HN85]: a unique polygon id is stored instead of the depth in the shadow map.
+On comparison, either the same id is found (lit) or different ids are present (in shadow).
+To store the unique id, one 8bit channel (256 ids) will be insufficient in most cases.
+Because only one id can be stored per texel, the mechanism breaks down if more than one triangle is present per texel.

-5. Strategies to Reduce Reconstruction and Oversampling Errors
+6. Strategies to Reduce Reconstruction and Oversampling Errors